Skip to main content

 Best practice is to update these records in real time as you conduct livestock movements in and out of the paddocks so the data stays up to date.
 A note here is to ensure the livestock in AgriWebb have an accurate stocking load/animal unit selected.
 Refer to the guide on animal units and how to update them here: Animal Units.

-Make sure you have selected the Paddock option at the top of the page, then clicking on the desired paddock will present you with the Paddock Dialogue page with all the current grazing information.
+Then, clicking on the desired paddock will present you with the Paddock Dialogue page with all the current grazing information.

 Select ‘Paddock Record’ at the bottom of the screen to bring up the record options that can be made in regards to both forage measurements and treatments against the paddock.